Relax. Transferring to Lyndon is easier than you think.

 Contact Admissions office for more details.

-Finish Your Degree At LSC
+Finish Your Degree At Lyndon

 A place to turn your passion into a profession.
 Few colleges offer more opportunities to turn something you love into a meaningful career.
 Lyndon’s Atmospheric Sciences, Mountain Recreation Management, Education, and multi-award winning Electronic Journalism Arts/Television Studies programs have been regional and national leaders in their fields for many years.
 Or prepare for exciting careers in our Business, Criminal Justice, Exercise Science, Graphic Design, Human Services, Music Business and Industry, and New Media programs.